antdevelopment1/portfolio/README.md

 ```

 ### About Section Features
 <p>The about section features a simple layout using CSS Flexbox to display the image and text in a row.
 The button in the container will take you to view my resume in a new tab.
-The button featues a simple color transition on hover.</p>
+The button features a simple color transition on hover.</p>

 <p>Simple flex direction display on default to row</p>